Summer semester 2022: First EuroTeQ Collider at TUM

 Proposal: Design an “Empowering Mensa”

-- app linked to a calculator to track the own Foodprint (including positive reinforcement mechanisms)
+- app linked to a calculator to track one's own Foodprint (including positive reinforcement mechanisms)

 - sustainability scores for foods served and displayed along with nutritional information